 If you love to dance the day or night away, this is a place you can get your groove on.

-Central Ohio Winter Festivals & Events Near Columbus
+Ohio Winter Events Near Columbus

 Beer enthusiasts will love this annual event, which is traditionally held at the Greater Columbus Convention Center.
 Festivalgoers can sample at least a hundred different craft beers with thousands of others who love craft beer.
 Proceeds from the event support a local animal shelter.